: The strongest, most proficient in physical combat and often the largest of the Five-Man Band

 - Exploited: ???

-- Defied: Biggs's first day on the job ends when he gets himself paralyzed for life by overexerting himself.
+- Defied: Biggs's first day on the job ends when The Dragon injuries him so badly he's paralyzed for life

 - Discussed: "You know how every team has a guy on it that looks like a bodybuilder?
 Why can't we get one of those guys?"